Historicity of the Bible: The Patriarchs

-Nevertheless, some biblical scholars argue that the names of Patriarchs correspond to Amorite personal names typical of the Middle Bronze Age (2000 BCE – 1550 BCE) rather than to other names from later periods, which suggests that the Patriarchal narratives were based on traditions originating in the second millennium BCE.
+Nevertheless, some biblical scholars argue that the names of Patriarchs correspond to Amorite personal names typical of the Middle Bronze Age (2000–1550 BCE) rather than to other names from later periods, which suggests that the Patriarchal narratives were based on traditions originating in the second millennium BCE.
 Other scholars argue that the narratives fit better the historical reality of the late Judahite monarchy.
 The narratives refer to camel-based traders carrying gum, balm, and myrrh, which they hold it is unlikely prior to the first millennium, as such activity only became common in the 8th–7th centuries BCE when Assyrian hegemony enabled this Arabian trade to flourish into a major industry.
 In 2013, excavations in the Timna Valley discovered what may be the earliest bones of domesticated camels found in Israel or even outside the Arabian peninsula, dating to around 930 BCE.
 This is seen as evidence that the stories of Abraham, Joseph, Jacob and Esau were written after this time.
 In 2021, Martin Heide and Joris Peters argued that camels were already domesticated in the early second millennium BCE and that their presence in the Patriarchal narratives was not anachronistic.

+Critical scholars such as David Ilan have noted that personal names found in the patriarchal narratives also appear in third-millennium BCE sources, such as the Ebla archive, which mentions names like Abram, Esau, Ishmael, Israel, Michael, and others.
+In addition, traders and migrants traveled from Mesopotamia to Canaan in antiquity.
+On this basis, Ilan argues that the patriarchal narratives may fit not only a single historical period but several periods throughout history.
+He also points out that the narratives contain a number of anachronisms, including references to camels, Philistines, and certain place names.